sandstorm-io/sandstorm/docs/install.md

 ## Option 7: Use Vagrant when deploying on Mac or Windows

-If your organization's servers run Mac OS or Windows, you would need a virtualization tool to run Sandstorm, since Sandstorm requires the Linux kernel.
+If your organization's servers run Mac OS or Windows, you will need a virtualization tool to run Sandstorm, since Sandstorm requires the Linux kernel.

 One option is to use Vagrant and VirtualBox; the Sandstorm source repository contains a